Goldy Locks

-Moon Shadow (born March 28, 1979) is an American singer and professional wrestling personality who uses the stage name Goldylocks or Goldy Locks.
+Moon Shadow (born March 28, 1979) is an American singer and professional wrestler, known as Goldylocks or Goldy Locks.
 She is perhaps best known for her appearances with Total Nonstop Action Wrestling as an interviewer and manager.

 Early life

 Shadow was born to middle-class parents in a suburban neighborhood in North Minneapolis, Minnesota.
 Her father, a talented musician, taught her how to play the guitar, keyboard and violin.

 Musical career

 By 1999, Shadow was an opening act for artists like Pink.
 In 2000, Futuristic Records released her single "Kiss", a song she wrote and recorded in English, French, and Spanish.
 Total Nonstop Action Wrestling has used several of Goldy Locks' songs, most notably the tracks "Take It Out On You" for Alissa Flash, "Dodging Bullets" for Trinity, "Broken" for Tara, "I Tease, U Touch" for Brooke Tessmacher, "Hands of Wicked" for Winter, "Forever" for Thea Trinidad and "The Man in Me" for TNA Entertainment President Dixie Carter.